erpframework/jquery-ajaxstartdelay/README.md

   })

   // Attach the handler for undisplaying the ajax-statuspanel when all request-response cycles
-  // is finished.
+  // are finished.
 Just use jQuery's .ajaxStop event handler
   $(document).ajaxStop(function(){
     $("#ajax-statuspanel").fadeOut();
   })